MelodicCrypter/Robust-Node-Scaffolding/README.md

 <br>

 ## NOTE:
-You need to run **dev-webp** script at least once so that Webpack can create the main entry points
+You need to run **dev-webp** script at least once so that Webpack can create the main entry points.
+You can open localhost:3000 in your browser to test if everything is working.

 <br>